-Now, these laws, and others, are logical absolutes and they form the basis of rational discourse.
+Now, these laws, and others, are logical absolutes; and they form the basis of rational discourse.

 So, let me reiterate my argument in brief before I tackle the atheists’ attempts to account for logic.

 I propose that logical absolutes are conceptual realities that do not depend upon human minds or the physical universe for their existence.
 Since they are conceptual, absolute, and transcend space and time, there must be an absolute and transcendent mind from which these logical absolutes are derived.
 I conclude that absolute and transcendent mind is God.
 That is my explanation.
-But before I try and support it, let’s take a look at the various explanations offered by atheists and see why they are insufficient to account for logic.
+But before I try to support it, let’s take a look at the various explanations offered by atheists and see why they are insufficient to account for logic.

 If I miss any, I hope that Mr. Kagin can articulate them for me.

-The First explanation I want to look at is that logic is the product of a single human person who thought it up and other people agreed that it was true.
+The First explanation I want to look at is that logic is the product of a single human person who thought it up, and other people agreed that it was true.

 The problem here is that if you assume that one person thought it up, then what happens when another person says it is false?
-If logic’s existence and truth is based upon an individual thinking it is true, then another person can say it is false and it would be false.
+If logic’s existence and truth is based upon an individual thinking it is true, then another person can say it is false; and it would be false.
 But this is illogical since something is not false because someone says it is false.

 The second explanation I’ve heard is that logical absolutes are conventions.
 In other words, they are principles that we humans agree are valid.
 But agreeing that they are valid doesn’t account for them.
 This would also mean that logical absolutes are then subject to "vote” and popular agreement.
 But this would mean that something is true because a lot of people believe it is true.
-What would happen if the majority of people started saying that truth is not absolute, or that mutually contradictory statements are valid, would it mean then that these things would then be so?
+What would happen if the majority of people started saying that truth is not absolute, or that mutually contradictory statements are valid--would it mean then that these things would then be so?
 Of course not.
 So that argument doesn’t work.

 The third explanation I’ve heard is that logic and logical absolutes are the result of chemical processes in the brain.
 The problem here is that if someone’s brain chemistry is altered, then logic is altered.
 But that can’t work.
 Besides, people’s brains are different and often contradict each other.
-So people’s brains can’t be the source of logical absolutes, in spite of their particular brain chemistry.
+So people’s brains can’t be the source of logical absolutes in spite of their particular brain chemistry.

 The fourth explanation is to say that logic is a function of language.
 If that is so, then is logic in Spanish better than logic in English?
 Or is Russian logic superior to French logic?
 If they differ due to language constructs and patterns, then is there a Spanish logic, an English logic, and a French logic?
 That would make no sense.
-Seeing this difficulty, atheists sometimes say that language constructs are consistent across different languages, in spite of the stylistic diversity, and that they reveal logic.
+Seeing this difficulty, atheists sometimes say that language constructs are consistent across different languages in spite of the stylistic diversity, and that they reveal logic.
 But that is exactly it.
 They "reveal" the logic that is already there; linguistic constructs don't invent logic or form it.
 Linguistic constructs describe logical processes.
 They don’t account for their existence.

-The fifth explanation is that logic is a property of the universe, like the natural physical laws of motion and gravity.
-The problem here is that it equates logic with things like weight, mass, heat, and cold, all of which can be measured and their effects observed.
+The fifth explanation is that logic is a property of the universe--like the natural physical laws of motion and gravity.
+The problem here is that it equates logic with things like weight, mass, heat, and cold all of which can be measured and their effects observed.
 But how do you measure and observe the effects of the law of non-contradiction or the law of excluded middle?
 If you could develop an experiment to test for logic like you would motion or gravity, you’d have to use logic beforehand to develop the test and this would assuming the validity of the very logic you’re trying to test.
 So this explanation fails.